-- 2 Select Settings > My Vessel > Depth and Anchoring > Keel Offset. - 4 Enter the distance measured in step 1.
+- 2 Select Settings > My Vessel > Depth and Anchoring > Keel Offset. - 4 Use the arrow keys to enter the keel offset measured in step 1.

 Sailboat Autopilot Operation

 When engaged, the autopilot controls only the rudder.
 You and your crew remain responsible for the sails while the autopilot is engaged.